Skip to content

 Among US trading partners for cocoa and cocoa preparations, Germany plays a notable role, with approximately $252B in total bilateral trade.

-Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5% in addition to the Section 122 tariff.
+Cocoa and Cocoa Preparations (HTS Chapter 18) carry an average MFN duty rate of 3.5%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 18 imported from Germany include Cocoa beans, Cocoa butter, Cocoa powder, Chocolate bars, Chocolate chips, and Cocoa paste.